rajatdiptabiswas/automate-the-boring-stuff-with-python/README.md

-# automate-the-boring-stuff-with-python
+# Automate the Boring Stuff with Python
-:snake: Practice projects from the book Automate the Boring Stuff with Python by Al Sweigart
+My solutions to the practice projects from [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) by [Al Sweigart](https://alsweigart.com/)